Concussion: Academic Considerations for Student Athletes

 - Excused from team sports practices and gym activities.
 Avoiding physical exertion should be a priority, especially in the early days of recovery from a concussion.

-- Postponement or staggering tests.
-Taking tests while still symptomatic usually places recovering students at a distinct and unfair disadvantage.
+- Postponing or staggering tests.
+Taking tests while still symptomatic usually places recovering students at a distinct disadvantage.
 It also may result in heightening or prolonging concussion symptoms.

 - Excused from certain tests.
 Some students are so symptomatic that postponing or staggering tests may not provide sufficient accommodations.
 In such cases, the most appropriate step may be to excuse students altogether from tests, specifically in classes where they were performing well before their concussion.